adamucho/Workspace/Week_03_Layout/06_HTML_CSS_Lab/startup-matchmaker/README.md

 Now is the time to enjoy putting all of your planning and structuring to use!

-1. Starting with the design specs below, begin filling in your CSS rules
+1. Starting with the font specs below, begin filling in your CSS rules
 2. After the fonts from below, begin at the top of your CSS rules, and begin working your way down

 Things to keep in mind during this step: